Objective

 Comfort at work

-WORK VALUES RELATED TO STATUS
+WORK VALUES LINKED TO STATUS

 Authority

-Importance placed on being in a position of authority at work, and having power over the planning and organization of others' tasks.
+The importance placed on being in a position of authority at work, and having power over the planning and organization of others' tasks.

 Prestige